intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-xe.rst

 This branch "hides" the merge window from the drm/xe developers; patches are applied here regardless of the development phase of Linus' upstream kernel.
-Pull requests to drm-next are sent as needed between -rc1 of the current kernel and the drm feature deadline (-rc5/-rc6 of the current kernel).
+Pull requests to :ref:`drm-next` are sent as needed between -rc1 of the current kernel and the :ref:`drm` feature deadline (-rc5/-rc6 of the current kernel).

 drm-xe-next-fixes
 -----------------

-This branch contains drm/xe specific fixes to drm-next after the drm/xe features have been merged there.
+This branch contains drm/xe specific fixes to :ref:`drm-next` after the drm/xe features have been merged there.
 Fixes are first applied to drm-xe-next, and cherry-picked to drm-xe-next-fixes by maintainers.
-Valid from drm feature deadline (-rc5/-rc6 of the current kernel) to -rc1 of the next kernel.
+Valid from :ref:`drm` feature deadline (-rc5/-rc6 of the current kernel) to -rc1 of the next kernel.

-Pull requests to drm-next are sent as needed, with no particular schedule.
+Pull requests to :ref:`drm-next` are sent as needed, with no particular schedule.

 drm-xe-fixes
 ------------

-This branch contains fixes to Linus' tree after drm-next has been merged during the merge window.
-The fixes are then merged through drm-fixes.
+This branch contains fixes to Linus' tree after :ref:`drm-next` has been merged during the merge window.
+The fixes are then merged through :ref:`drm-fixes`.
 Valid from -rc1 to the kernel release.

 Usually Linus releases each -rc on a Sunday, and drm-xe-fixes gets rebased on that the following Monday.
 Usually this is a fast-forward.
-The pull request to drm-fixes for new fixes is typically sent on the following Thursday.
+The pull request to :ref:`drm-fixes` for new fixes is typically sent on the following Thursday.
 This is repeated until final release of the kernel.

 This is the fastest path to getting fixes to Linus' tree.
 It is generally for the regressions, cc:stable, black screens, GPU hangs only, and should pretty